The Furies (Roberts novel)

 The Furies is a novel written by Keith Roberts and published in 1966.

+The story was adapted into a six-part thriller on BBC Radio 4 in May 1970.

 Plot summary

-The Furies is a novel in which there is an invasion of giant killer wasps.
+The Furies is a novel in which giant killer wasps strike the English countryside.

 Reception

 Colin Greenland reviewed The Furies for Imagine magazine, and stated that "Roberts was already (in 1966) showing his talent for vivid description and detailed landscape, the scarred countryside of Wiltshire where our hero gets firmly dug in."